-The Humane Society for Seattle/King County, founded in 1897, is a private, nonprofit animal welfare organization.
+The Humane Society for Seattle/King County (also known as Seattle Humane Society) was founded in 1897.
+We are a private, nonprofit animal welfare organization.
 We are proud to serve the people and animals of our region with a variety of programs including adoptions, veterinary services, dog training classes, a pet food bank, and humane education for children of all ages.
 Through our outreach, advocacy, and services, we strive to ensure that animal companionship is accessible to all.
-The Humane Society for Seattle/King County (also known as the Seattle Humane Society) is private and receives no local, state or federal support.

 Seattle Humane Society brings people and pets together for lifelong relationships.